Agricultural education and training

 Faculty of Science and Agriculture

-• Departments include Agriculture; Biochemistry and Microbiology; Botany; Consumer Sciences; Geography and Environmental Studies; Hydrology; and Zoology.
+• Departments include Agriculture; Biochemistry and Microbiology; Botany; Consumer Sciences; Engineering; Geography and Environmental Studies; Hydrology; and Zoology.

 VAAL UNIVERSITY OF TECHNOLOGY (VUT)